HL7/US-Core/input/pagecontent/fhir-write.md

 When writing an Observation that was not retrieved from an external organization (e.g., transmitted by a home blood pressure cuff, or manually entered by a patient):

   - App MAY include a contained Provenance resource with `agent.type = author` with information on the party that wrote the data.
-EHR systems MAY store and display this information and/or MAY populate this information based on the SMART context associated with the write.
+Systems MAY store and display this information and/or MAY populate this information based on the SMART context associated with the write.

   - App MAY include one or more contained Provenance resources with `agent.type = composer` and/or `agent.type = assembler` with information on the device, app, or apps that captured or passed along the data.